 Though Tacoma is best known for its commercial waterfront, there is some excellent pleasure boating to be done here.
 Point Defiance, home to a combined zoo, park, aquarium and frontier fortress is a highlight stop for boaters, as are the many islands that can be found in the region.
 The Tacoma Narrows passage offers some good rapids that can be enjoyed by kayakers and gives views of the Tacoma Narrows Bridge, which has architectural fame as “Galloping Gertie,” the bridge that undulated so severely with the wind that you could catch it on video.
 Tacoma in April brings the Daffodil festival, where local boaters will bedeck their boats with daffodils and participate in the floating parade.

 This archipelago is known for two things-- sun and whales.
+Rent a boat on Orcas Island or book a whale watching tour.
 The San Juans are the Pacific Northwest’s hot spot for orcas, though it is possible to see half a dozen other species of whale, dolphin or porpoise at the right time of year.
 These islands are also a major meetup point for many boat manufacturers like Bayliner, who hosts an annual gathering each summer on San Juan island.
 The area is a good combination of park-only islands, tourist villages and resorts, and residential.
 It is one of the most popular boating locations in the state for good reason.
 If you are looking to rent a boat on the mainland to head to the San Juans, the cities of Anacortes and Bellingham make good starting points nearby.

 At 55 miles in length, Whidbey has the honor of being the longest island in the continental US.
 Stretching between the north end of Seattle and the beginning of the San Juans, this island offers a number of different things for boaters.
 On the outer side of the island is a number of high, exposed bluffs that point toward the Strait of Juan de Fuca, the channel that leads to the Pacific.
 The inside passage is home to calm waters, large shellfish farms and a lot of excellent fishing.
 Not every dock is public here, as there are both a number of military bases as well as a tribal reservation along the inside of the islands.